No items found.

 • Type: Audio recording and editing

 Adobe Audition is another popular option for audio-only podcasts.
 Audition is more geared towards advanced podcast editing.
-We recommend this software to those more experienced with audio editing (or those willing to learn).
+I recommend this software to those more experienced with audio editing (or those willing to learn).

 Audacity